Mowzak/shadbot/README.md

 # shadbot
-it is a selenium bot who can help you:)in SHAD if u had any problem let me now in Telegram(@Mahdiyadi)
+it is a selenium bot who can help you in attendance and will fill up automatically :) in SHAD (shad.ir), if u had any problem let me now in Telegram(@Mahdiyadi)